By J. L. Starkey

 Judith Bass Has Her Say

-Judith didn’t know it in 1835, but almost 200 years later, her words would provide crucial clues to help prove the Bass brothers theory.
+Judith didn’t know it in 1835, but two centuries later, her words would provide crucial clues to help prove the Bass brothers theory.

 Assuming they were listed in age order in the will, Judith’s eldest two children were daughters Sally Bass and Nancy Sublett.
 She was very specific in her bequest for Nancy, and stated:

-He was, and his marriage record led to the next clue in this puzzle.
+He was, and his marriage record led to the next piece of this puzzle.

 William Sublett married Nancy in 1818.
 Because it was Nancy’s second marriage, her name was written as “Nancy Cheatham” or “Nancy (Mrs.) Cheatham” on marriage records .